David A. Taylor: Short fiction

 Taylor's stories have appeared in literary journals including Gargoyle, Potomac Review, Jabberwock, Barrelhouse, and Rio Grande Review, and in the anthologies Stress City, This Is What America Looks Like, and Eclectica's Best Fiction.

 Personal life

 Taylor was born in 1961 and grew up in Alexandria, VA.
-His father, William Taylor, was an army engineer felled by polio in his twenties in the early 1950s.
+His father, William Taylor, was an army engineer who contracted polio in his twenties in the early 1950s.
 He returned to work for the government after years of physical therapy.
-During David's early childhood, William Taylor worked at NASA on projects to track Soviet space plans, survey the moon's surface, and helped to design the lunar rover.
+During David's early childhood, William Taylor worked at NASA on projects to track Soviet space plans, survey the Moon's surface, and helped to design the Lunar Roving Vehicle.

 David Taylor received a bachelor's degree in English cum laude from Davidson College.
 He is married and lives in Washington, DC.